FFFF-0000h/Tech-Scrolls/README.md

 - **API (application programming interface)**: an intermediary software that allows two or more applications to talk to each other.

-- **Application Security**: Application security is the process of making apps more secure by finding, fixing, and enhancing the security of apps.
+- **Application Security**: application security is the process of making apps more secure by finding, fixing, and enhancing the security of apps.
 Application security encompasses measures taken to improve the security of an application often by finding, fixing and preventing security vulnerabilities.
 Much of this happens during the development phase, but it includes tools and methods to protect apps once they are deployed.

 - **argument**: a value that is passed to a function (as input) when it is called.